Corner Coffee Store is reader-supported. When you buy through links on our site, we may earn a commission. Learn more.

 Conclusion

 There you have it, the 7 most expensive coffees in the world.
 Whether you’re shopping for an extra-special bean or just want to see what the other half spends, we hope you’ve enjoyed reading about these unusual and costly coffee varieties.
-Want to buy the world’s most expensive coffee?
+Want to buy the world's most expensive coffee?
 Try Ospina Dynasty.
-Prefer pricey coffee that’s been eaten by animals?
+Prefer pricey coffee that's been eaten by animals?
 Buy elephant-processed Black Ivory or civet cat-processed Kopi Luwak.
+Any of the coffees on this list will require a big budget.
+While you're burning money, why not pick out a high-end espresso machine?
+Or learn why coffee is expensive to begin with.
+RELATED READS:

 Featured image credit: Andy Shell, Shutterstock